 Our therapy and treatment programs for troubled teens have been designed to integrate a variety of modalities into a comprehensive and dynamic treatment whole.
-The following are the major components of our treatment:
+Here is a list of some of the components of our treatment program:

 - Individual and Group Therapies